 Making provision for the administration of justice was a slow, ongoing affair.
 In 1859 the Department of Land and Public Works called for tenders from builders and others willing to contract for the erection of a new court-house at Armidale.
 Plans, specifications and form of tender could be viewed at the Colonial Architect’s Office in Sydney.2 Work began in 1859 and in 1860 it was reported that the Courthouse was “half finished”.3

-He said that he has represented time after time the necessity for stoves, especially in court-houses on the tableland; but the Colonial Architect’s department pays no attention to anything which a district court judge says.
+It was reported that the judge commented at some length on the number of times he had represented to the Colonial Architects Department on the necessity for stoves in courthouses, especially on the Northern Tablelands.
+However he lamented that the Colonial Architect’s Department appeared to ignore anything which a district court judge says.
 He particularly requested the Press to take the matter up, and try to obtain a remedy.”4

-In 1892, during debate in the Parliament, Legislative Assembly, on an amendment to the criminal law, Mr Barlow recounted that when he was in Armidale and visited the courthouse, to his surprise he saw a prisoner leave the dock and enter the witness box, where he “so damaged his own case that a conviction speedily followed.”
+In 1892, during Parliamentary debate in the Legislative Assembly on an amendment to the criminal law, it was recounted by Mr Barlow recounted that when he was in Armidale and visited the Courthouse, he saw to his surprise, a prisoner leave the dock and enter the witness box.
+There he “so damaged his own case that a conviction speedily followed.”
 Sir Samuel W Griffith enquired whether any injustice was done, but he did not say that there was.5

 Crown Lands Acts and land under lease – 1882

-In 1882-3 there was a jury trial at Armidale before Windeyer J over possession of a portion of land near Armidale, and whether, among other matters, it could be excluded from selection under the Alienation Act of 1861 on the ground that it was under a lease for mining purposes.
+In 1882-3 there was a jury trial at Armidale before Windeyer J over possession of a portion of land near Armidale.
+The main question was whether the land could be excluded from selection under the Alienation Act of 1861 on the ground that it was under a lease for mining.

 The plaintiff’s evidence of title was a conditional purchase of the land.
-The defendant tendered evidence of a mineral lease of the land to him made at an earlier date, and purporting to be executed by the Governor.
+Against that was evidence tendered by the defendant of a mineral lease of the land to him at an earlier date.
+Also the defendant claimed this lease had been executed by the Governor.
 The judge rejected the lease in evidence that it was not proved that it actually had been executed by the Governor.

 A new trial was ordered on various grounds and heard before three judges.
 It was held that the lease could take effect only from the time of its execution.
 In order to exclude land from selection under the Alienation Act of 1861 on the ground that it is under lease for mining purposes, it is necessary that an actual lease of the land in question should be in existence.
 All requirements of the Mining Act should be complied with in every respect, both by the Governor in execution and an applicant.
 Therefore no lease issued to the defendant at the time of the plaintiff’s selection, and such selection was valid.6

-1. A Short History of Armidale, A brief chronological history, Amidale Tourist Office, 2014.
+1. A Short History of Armidale, A brief chronological history, Armidale Tourist Office, 2014.